XRPLF/xrpl-hooks-ide/README.md

 Login should now work through your own Github OAuth app.

-## Styling && Theming
+## Styling and Theming

 This project uses Stitches (https://stitches.dev) for theming and styling the components.
 You should be quite familiar with the API if you have used for example styled-components earlier.
 Stitches should provide better performance, near zero runtime.

 For components we try to use Radix-UI (https://www.radix-ui.com/) as much as possible.
 It may not provide all the necessary components so you're free to use other components/libraries if those makes sense.
-For colors we're using https://Radix-UI Colors (https://radix-ui.com/colors).
+For colors we're using Radix-UI Colors (https://radix-ui.com/colors).

 Theme file can be found under `./stitches.config.ts` file.
 When you're creating new components remeber to import `styled` from that file and not `@stitches` directly.
 That way it will provide the correct theme for you automatically.